 This event has passed.On Snowden and Security Saturday, November 21, 2015 @ 11:30 amRoom 8301 (Building 8, 3rd Floor) 300 NE Second Ave., Miami, Fl 33132 United States Veteran Washington, D.C. attorney Ronald Goldfarb and contributors to After Snowden: Privacy, Secrecy, and Security in the Information Age discuss the legal, political, and journalistic ramifications of national security leaks.
 Free Add to Schedule + Google Calendar+ Add to iCalendar Details Date: Saturday, November 21, 2015 Time: 11:30 am Cost: Free Event Tags:Cultural Commentary, Current Events, Science, Technology Authors Ronald Goldfarb Ronald Goldfarb is a veteran Washington D.C. attorney, author of 13 books, and a literary agent.
 He worked in the Department of Justice prosecuting organized crime cases during the Kennedy administration, and served as trial counsel in the US Air Force, JAG for 3 years before that.
 He was special counsel to a congressional (House of Representatives) investigation, and was appointed to chair a special review committee established by a D.C. federal court dealing with the practices of the Department of Labor.
 In After Snowden: Privacy, Secrecy, and Security in the Information Age (Thomas Dunne Books), Goldfarb edits essays that assess the legal, political, and journalistic ramifications of national security leaks.
-Venue Room 8301 (Building 8, 3rd Floor) 300 NE Second Ave., Miami, Fl 33132 United States + Google Map
+Venue Name: Room 8301 (Building 8, 3rd Floor) Location: 300 NE Second Ave., Miami, Fl 33132 United States + Google Map

 Details Date: Saturday, November 21, 2015 Time: 11:30 am Cost: Free Event Tags:Cultural Commentary, Current Events, Science, Technology Authors Ronald Goldfarb Ronald Goldfarb is a veteran Washington D.C. attorney, author of 13 books, and a literary agent.
 He worked in the Department of Justice prosecuting organized crime cases during the Kennedy administration, and served as trial counsel in the US Air Force, JAG for 3 years before that.
 He was special counsel to a congressional (House of Representatives) investigation, and was appointed to chair a special review committee established by a D.C. federal court dealing with the practices of the Department of Labor.
 In After Snowden: Privacy, Secrecy, and Security in the Information Age (Thomas Dunne Books), Goldfarb edits essays that assess the legal, political, and journalistic ramifications of national security leaks.